Joan Jara

-Joan Alison Turner Roberts (born Joan Alison Turner, 20 July 1927 – 12 November 2023), known as Joan Jara or Joan de Jara was a British-Chilean dancer, activist, and widow of Chilean icon, democratic socialist, actor, dramaturg, theatre director, poet, dancer and esteemed folk songwriter Víctor Jara.
+Joan Alison Turner Roberts (born Joan Alison Turner, 20 July 1927 – 12 November 2023), known as Joan Jara or Joan de Jara was a British-Chilean dancer, activist, and widow of Chilean icon and esteemed folk songwriter Víctor Jara.
 After his death, she dedicated herself to perpetuating the memory of him, his work, and his values.
 She wrote An Unfinished Song: The Life of Victor Jara in 1984, and founded the Víctor Jara Foundation.

 Early life and career

 Joan Alison Turner was born in London, England, on 20 July 1927.
 She met Víctor Jara at the University of Chile in 1961: he studied theatre and she gave dance classes in the theatre school.
 At this time, Joan also danced in the national ballet.
 When she was recovering from an illness once, Víctor brought her flowers that she surmises he stole from the park due to his budget.
 Joan had a daughter less than a year old at this time from a previous husband, from whom she was separated.
 The daughter and Víctor were close.